Axis

 Horse

-• The body is larger.
+• The body of the axis is larger in horses.

-• The anterior extremity presents an undulating saddle-shaped articular area.
+• The anterior extremity presents an undulating, saddle-shaped articular area.

 • The spine is more massive and divides posteriorly into two ridges, which terminate on the posterior articular processes.